|AMS Ocean Studies Course Information|

 Q. Is the course suitable to be offered as a lab science course?

-A. To offer AMS Ocean Studies as a lab science course, we suggest you license the complete course package, which includes the Textbook, Investigations Manual, and Course Website.
-The twice weekly investigations found in the Investigations Manual plus weekly Current Ocean Studies investigations on the Course Website are considered by many to be ideal lab exercises with a mix of hands-on exploration, data analysis, and map and graph work.
+A. To offer AMS Ocean Studies as a lab science course, you will need to obtain an institutional license.
+We strongly recommend that you have your students use the complete course package, which includes the Textbook, Investigations Manual, and RealTime Ocean Portal (course website) access.
+The twice weekly investigations found in the Investigations Manual plus weekly Current Ocean Studies investigations on the RealTime Ocean Portal are considered by many to be ideal lab exercises with a mix of hands-on exploration, data analysis, and map and graph work.
 These investigations are similar to activites found in many typical lab manuals except that in the case of AMS Ocean Studies they are based on current and/or real-world oceanographic information.
 Offering the course with additional semester credit hours adds value because there are no additional licensing fees or book costs.

 Q. What is the major advantage to incorporating the real-time aspects of the course (in addition to using the Textbook and Investigations Manual)?

 A. The real-time aspect has been proven (i.e., in the AMS Weather Studies course, on which AMS Ocean Studies is modeled) to heighten student interest and extend learning by incorporating current oceanographic data with the specific topic of the lesson.
-Also, the Weekly Ocean News will be available each week when the course is offered and current ocean data, graphics, and satellite imagery are continously available from the Course Website, offering the ability to fashion additional exercises.
+Also, the Weekly Ocean News will be available each week when the course is offered and current ocean data, graphics, and satellite imagery are continously available from the RealTime Ocean Portal, offering the ability to fashion additional exercises.

 Q. What kind of background does the instructor need to offer the course?